planariangames/eldritchgambit/Eldritch_Gambit_Characters.md

 Everyone comes from somewhere, where does your character hail from?
 Origins should be strongly linked to the setting and may include formative events that bring them to this moment.
-These work like Classes but grant d20 for local knowledge and speaking their native language.
+These work like Careers but grant d20 for local knowledge and speaking their native language.

 One-shot games and dungeon-crawls without any reference to the outside